rittersporn/TPR1_metaplots_Griebel_Lapin_etal_2021/README.md

 This repository contains R scripts to generate metaplots of TPR1-chromatin association in TPR1-GFP Col-0 (TPR1 Col) and TPR1-GFP Col-0 eds1 (TPR1 eds1) lines for gene sets of interest

-Associated repository of alignment and enrichment files https://edmond.mpdl.mpg.de/imeji/collection/U6N5zIOIWgjjMZCu
+An associated repository with the alignment and enrichment files https://edmond.mpdl.mpg.de/imeji/collection/U6N5zIOIWgjjMZCu

 ## definition of TPR1-bound genes